mykola-khazanovych/com.parser/README.md

 # com.parser
-This web-site parser collect all offers with attributes from target site for entered from command line keyword.
+This web-site parser collect all offers with attributes from target site for the keyword entered from command line.